picklednewtons/OMGNetstatic/content/post/RedditBakeoff.md

 {{< twitter 1290111568324096000 >}}

-Even if OMG don't win the bakeoff it's a great turnaround and demonstration of the team capabilities in a 4 week turnaround.
+Even if OMG don't win the bakeoff it's a great turnaround and demonstration of the team capabilities in a 4 week timeframe.